Violet-UV/Red/README.md

-Taylor Swift caused an earthquake
+Taylor Swift caused an earthquake :D more like a swiftquake